-My original reason for this title was to emphasis the dramatic change in fashion during the 20th Century, leading from the the late Victorian’s through to the outrageous fashions the 70’s & 80’s took us to … and as usual I got totally immersed in my own fashion and cultural experiences during this iconic fashion explosion!
+My original reason for this title was to emphasize the dramatic change in fashion during the 20th Century, leading from the late Victorian’s through to the outrageous fashions the 70’s & 80 takes us to … and as usual, I got totally immersed in my own fashion and cultural experiences during this iconic fashion explosion!

 I must confess I’m a bit of a Geek when it comes to Victorian Mourning attire, I just love the whole meaning of the Victorian Mourning Rituals.
 I collect Victorian beaded Mourning Caplets or Mantles or Mantelets as they are sometimes called! see below:

 My personal collection of Victorian Capes & Mantelets